Table of Contents[Hide][Show]

 - Binoculars

-- Waterproof bag for cell phones (critical if you’re planning a beach vacation)
+- Waterproof pouch for cell phones (critical if you’re planning a beach vacation)

 What to Pack in Your Personal Item

 First, think about what kind of “personal item” you want to take.
-I know most people choose a backpack.
+I know most people (me included) choose a backpack.
 It can carry a lot and it’s great for hands-free travel when you’re also wrangling kids and their carryons.
-But I prefer a big cloth bag like this one.
-I like that it’s flexible and can be tucked under the seat in front of me, but I can easily pull it out, zip it open and see everything inside.
-When we’re off the plane I can sling it over my shoulder for almost hands-free operation.
+Others prefer a big cloth bag like this one because it’s flexible and can be tucked under the seat, but can easily be pulled out and zipped open to see everything inside.

 - Costume jewelry (leave the expensive stuff at home)